 Richard would take off various items of clothing and give them to the crowd at shows.
 Some people would get shoes or shirts, and a few lucky ones went home with mink coats.

-Richard became wheelchair bound and in constant pain after a botched hip replacement operation in November, 2009.
+Richard became wheelchair-bound and in constant pain after a botched hip replacement operation in November 2009.
 He planed to tour after the surgery, but was not physically able to go on the road and play.
 He died of bone cancer on May 9, 2020.

 Little Richard grew up in a time and place - the American South - that could be very difficult for a black man.
 He never sang about racism, however, and downplayed his numerous encounters with racism, preferring to focus on the positive things that bring us together.
 Richard said on the subject: "We are all God's bouquet, we all need each other the same as the birds need air."
 He's also maintained that homosexuals are equal in the eyes of God, stating: "God don't just have Heaven for the straight man.
 Heaven is for all of us if we do his will."